 I honestly did not picture myself writing about this topic due to the sensitivity and obviousness of it but I realize the importance of sharing what I know as truly good habits of taking care of our vaginal health.
-In my day-to-day open conversations and observations I’ve had with people, I realized how some bad practices still persist, and it’s time we address them in a constructive and open way.
+In my day-to-day open conversations and observations I’ve had with people, I realized how some bad practices still persist, and it’s time we address them in a constructive way and in an open dialogue.

 We’re not here to judge anyone but rather educate.
-I’ve been guilty of some bad habits as well before, but I’ve learned from them and I want you to experience the same.
+I’m not going to be a hypocrite and actually admit that I’d been guilty of a number of these bad habits when I didn’t know better, but I’ve learned from my mistakes and now I want you to experience the same.

 Here are some of my insights and practices to help you with taking care of your vagina:

-- Do not directly try on panties from stores when you’re out shopping.
+- Do not directly try on panties from stores when you’re out lingerie shopping.
 You have no idea who have tried those and what you might be in contact with by wearing it.
-If you really want/need to try on the panties, it is a better practice to be either wearing a boxer type of panties or keep your own panties on under the one you’re trying so it will not be in contact with your skin.
+If you really want or need to try on the panties, it is a better practice to be either wearing a boxer type of panties or keep your own panties on under the one you’re trying so it will not be in contact with your skin.

-- It’s totally up to you if you want to sport a bush or not but in case you want to take it off, make sure to use clean new razor if shaving or you’d go for a trusted waxing tech who will use gloves or is reputable for sanitation practices.
+- It’s totally up to you if you want to sport a bush or not but in case you plan on having them off, make sure to use clean new razor if shaving or you’d go for a trusted waxing tech who will use gloves or is reputable for sanitation practices.
 I have had the bad fortune of getting waxed down there by a tech who clearly didn’t know what she was doing (I think I was literally her first ever customer for brazilian wax) and used her bare hands and even got my hairs tangled to each other.
 It was a nightmare, you guys.

 - With waxing, I usually prefer using extra virgin coconut oil instead of shaving gels or creams because the latter irritates my skin, makes me itchy afterwards and makes my growing hair even thicker.
 At least coconut oil gives me a cleaner shave, as well as moisture right after having the hair off.
 Do not ever attempt to do a dry shave if you do not wish to scar yourself or cause any bumps or ingrown hairs!